jmvedrine/moodle-qformat_canvas/README.md

 It was created by Jean-Michel Vedrine.
 ##Installation
-To install, either download the zip file, unzip it, and place it in the directory moodle\question\format.
-(You will need to rename the directory from "moodle-qformat_fronter" to just "fronter".)
+To install, either download the zip file, unzip it, and place it in the moodle/question/format directory.
+(You will need to rename the directory from "moodle-qformat_canvas" to just "canvas".)

 Alternatively, get the code using git by running the following command in the top level folder of your Moodle install:

-git clone git://github.com/jmvedrine/moodle-qformat_fronter.git question/format/fronter
+git clone git://github.com/jmvedrine/moodle-qformat_canvas.git question/format/canvas

 You must visit Site administration and install it like any other Moodle plugin.